bitcraftCoLtd/finite-state-machine/README.md

 Once everything is in place, what remains is simply to use the state machine in order to make it do something.
 The way to use the state machine is simply to call one method, *PerformAction()* and that's it.
-When using a finite state machine, you are not telling the state machine in which state to move on or what, you just tell it what you are doing, and it is up to the state machine to tell you if you are doing things good or not.
+When using a finite state machine, you are not telling the state machine in which state to move on, you just tell it what you are doing, and it is up to the state machine to tell you if you are doing things good or not.

 When you call the *PerformAction()* method, you give it an *ActionToken* parameter in order to describe what you are doing.
 If needed you can give an additional data, this is described in a section bellow.